 Japanese majors are strongly encouraged to spend their junior year at the Associated Kyoto Program or another approved year-long study-abroad program in Japan.
 East Asian studies majors are also encouraged to spend at least one semester at an approved program in Japan.
 Approved programs in Japan offers a combination of intensive Japanese courses and courses about Japanese culture and society taught in English.

 - Students considering a study abroad in Japan should consult with a Japanese language faculty member.

-- All sophomores who are planning to study abroad should attend an information session by Off-Campus Study in early Fall semester.
+- All sophomores who are planning to study abroad should attend an information session by Center for Global Education in early Fall semester.
 See this page for details.

 - Japanese program provides an information session in the Fall semester for students who are interested in studying in Japan.
 2016 date is Tues.
 Oct.
 4, 7-8pm, Roger Williams 105.
 Click here for the flyer.

 - All sophomores who intend to study abroad in the junior year must submit an application form in early Winter.
-The form is available at the Off-Campus Study Office, 1st floor of Roger Williams Hall.
+The form is available at the Center for Global Education Office, 1st floor of Roger Williams Hall.

 - Some programs have early deadline, as early as January, for Year, Fall, and Spring programs.
 Rolling admission means that you should apply early before the program is full.

 Junior Year Abroad (JYA) & Junior Semester Abroad (JSA)